duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 ## Regenerating Streams (?type=regen)
 The "YouTube_Play" playlist will expire so streams in it will need to be "regenerated".
 This is why there is a slight delay in which you may think the functionality isn't working.
-Just Clear/Play on the list in teh RADIO section that you want to relisten to, or you can do this from a PC/Laptop/Phone browser ...
+Just Clear/Play on the list in the RADIO section that you want to relisten to, or you can do this from a PC/Laptop/Phone browser ...

 ```
 Regenerate and play a crafted playlist from the RADIO folder ...